Upgrade Cash Rewards Card Review

 Why trust us?
 Investor.com has no financial relationship with any of the credit card providers whose products we analyze and review.
 Our opinions are based solely on data and our own extensive independent research — that means unbiased guidance for consumers.
 Rewards cards in our cashback credit card calculator are listed in descending order according to how much money they pay out annually based on the inputs.

-Calling this a “cashback credit card” is a loose interpretation of the genre.
-It’s basically a personal loan packaged in plastic, offering cash back that can only be used for one thing — paying down your balance.
+Calling this a “cash back credit card” is a loose interpretation of the genre.
+The Upgrade Cash Rewards card is basically a no-grace-period personal loan packaged in plastic, offering rewards that can only be used for one thing — paying down your balance.

 Credit Card Calculator